Lords and Counts of Harcourt: Modern titles

 "Harcourt" has been given as a title to descendants of cadet branches of the family of Harcourt, without a territorial connection to the medieval county.
 Both branches descend from Philippe d'Harcourt (1353–1403), Lord of Bonnétable, son of John V of Harcourt.

 Dukes of Harcourt

 The title of duc d'Harcourt was granted in 1700 by Louis XIV to Henry d'Harcourt (1654–1718), marshal of France, of the branch of Beuvron, upon the erection of the marquisate de La Mothe and de Thury to a duchy, with the name of Harcourt.
 The title was made a peerage in 1709, by letters patent.
+Their most famous residence was the Château du Champ-de-Bataille.